ZacharyGeurts/AMOURANTHRTX/README.md

 Pre-Alpha Linux SDK for RTX software development.
 Built with and for Vibe Coding.

+What does zero cost mean?
+We hang everything out as encrypted globals, so you do not ask for anything.
+You know everything.

 Multiplatfom Linux SDK sufficient for an industry reset.
 This is not a SDK per se, but this is Vulkan SDK free RTX access and no middleman of note.
 No operational cost to use RTX.